Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 Receiving the results for your sample

-From the testing conducted at the Envirolab Services laboratories, you will receive results in PDF format by email on whether asbestos is present in the sample.
+From the testing conducted at Envirolab, you will receive results in PDF format by email on whether asbestos is present in the sample.

 Outstanding payments for testing services will receive an invoice.